 A man of many hats!

-During the day, Justin works as Project Manager with the Maryland Department of Housing and Community Development.
-He’s part of a dynamic team helping small-town America put pipes in the ground, fix up community buildings, and help keep folks housed while loving where they live.
+During the day, Justin works as Project Manager with the Maryland Department of Housing and Community Development: Division of Neighborhood Revitalization.
+He works predominantly on the Community Development Block Grant (CDBG) Program, where he’s part of a dynamic team helping small-town America put pipes in the ground, fix up community buildings, and help keep folks housed while loving where they live.
 At night, Justin is completing his Masters in City & Regional Planning at Morgan State University and is part of a fantastic team leading the Morgan Association of Planning Students.
-He also serves in the community as a board member of MissionFit, a nonprofit that uses the power of training and exercise to empower Baltimore’s youth to achieve health, belonging, success.
+He also serves in the community as a board member of MissionFit, a nonprofit that uses the power of training and exercise to empower Baltimore’s youth to achieve health, belonging, and success.
 Justin is passionate and excited to combine his interests in community development, wellness and self-empowerment.

 Flash back even further, and Justin grew up as a a skinny, high-pitched, asthmatic, artistic kid!
 All grown up, he’s slightly bigger and finally fits into his clothes!
 With his focus on community development and an innate passion for empowerment and spirituality, he aims to help other kids (of all ages) discover the joy of community and self through the body and the spirit.

 Justin and his family live in Southwest Baltimore on the Catonsville line.
 Follow Justin on Twitter @soulstrong.